-- From immemorial time the keels were long and adopted to the type of boats, commercial activities, conquest
+- From the immemorial time, the keels were long and adapted to the type of boats, commercial activities, conquest

 - Colin Archer's Norwegian Rescue boats, showing the underwater profile of a long keel.